Overall coronavirus situation stabilising in India: Govt | Health

 AIIMS Director Randeep Guleria also warned against the spread of mucormycosis and recommended that with COVID-19 cases increasing, it's of paramount importance that protocols of infection control practices are followed at hospitals.

-''It is been seen that secondary infections like fungal and bacterial are causing more mortality,'' Guleria said.
+''It has been seen that secondary infections like fungal and bacterial are causing more mortality,'' Guleria said.

 The black fungus infection, also known as mucormycosis, is caused by a fungus called mucor.